aaronland/fingerprint/README.md

 ### Paths

+The default drawing mode for paths is `Lines` mode.
+It is possible to toggle between `Lines` and `Curves` mode using "curve" icon to the left of the drawing (or canvas) icon.

 #### Lines

-The default type (or "command") for paths is the [line command](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#line_commands) which is a series of `x,y` coordinates connected by straight lines.
+The default type (or "command" as defined in the SVG docs) for paths is the [line command](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#line_commands) which is a series of `x,y` coordinates connected by straight lines.

 This can produce images with visible "steps" when drawing curves or other non-rectilinear paths, particularly small ones on small device screens.